Navaneeth-Sharma/Speech_to_text_DL_Model/README.md

 The input shape is of (8000,1) (the half of sampling rate) for model.This model contains 2 1D convnet and 2 Dense network as in main_sr.py.I have  used K-flod method since I had few data.you can use any data, but make sure you remove croped  wave in preprocess.py since i had to crop it for 1 sec.

-I got around 96.5% of training accuracy and around 85% of validation accuracy.Since I am using my own data which is very less, I got less accuracy.
+I got around 97.5% of training accuracy and around 88% of validation accuracy.Since I am using my own data which is very less (less than 1000), I got less accuracy.

 The required packeges are Librosa,matplotlib,numpy,'keras'.

-If any queries or any problem please inform me.I will try to solve